ilum-cloud/doc/README.md

 While creating Kubernetes cluster in `Ilum`, default Spark job configuration should be provided.
 It should contain information which docker image should be used, where to store required files (jars, configuration), and all the other optional configuration that should be applied to all Spark jobs launched on this cluster.

 Such configuration should be specified as a part of `defaultApplicationConfig` during Kubernetes cluster creation.

+#### Apache Spark job on yarn configuration

+No additional configuration is required to be able to run Spark jobs on yarn.

+All the optional spark configurations can be added to the created cluster/group/job instances, and they will be passed to the spark job.

 #### Apache Spark job docker image